martmannupb/AmoebotSim-2.0/Documentation/installation_guide/unity.md

 - For *Windows and Mac*: Download the correct installer from the [download page][1] and run it.
 - For *Linux*: Follow the instructions on the [Linux installation page][2].

+### 2. Get a Unity Account and License

+- You will need to create a Unity profile and obtain a free license to proceed
+- When starting Unity Hub, you will be prompted to sign in or create an account
+- Follow the instructions and agree to the Editor Software Terms to activate a Personal license
+- [This support page][4] also shows these steps

-### <a name="install-editor"></a>2.
+### <a name="install-editor"></a>3.
 Install Unity Editor and an IDE

-- Launch Unity Hub
-- Download and install Unity version **6**:
-	- Under the "Installs" tab, click the "Install Editor" button
-	- Unity 6 should be marked as recommended version
+- The Unity Hub will prompt you to install an Editor.
+This is the Unity environment in which the simulator project must be opened.
+- If the recommended editor has major version **6**, it should be compatible with the simulator
+	- Otherwise, skip the installation and check the troubleshooting section to see how you can install the correct Editor version
-- In the "Add modules" window, select the correct modules:
+- In the "Add modules" window that appears during the installation, select the following modules:
 	- Under "Dev Tools", select Microsoft Visual Studio or another supported IDE that works on your platform
 	- Under "Platforms", select the Build Support option for your platform (Dedicated Server Build is not required)
 	- Also select "Documentation"